Brazil

 Stakeholders views and analysis on the NAP

-The legislative decree No. 9571/18 has been criticized by the HOMA Centre for Human Rights and Business due to its “top-down” and voluntaristic approach.
+The (now revoked) legislative decree No. 9571/18 was criticized by the HOMA Centre for Human Rights and Business due to its “top-down” and voluntaristic approach.
 In particular, CSOs have complained due to the lack of participation in the drafting process of the NAP.